toby-coleman/sdcar-simulation/README.md

 # Self-driving car behavioural cloning

-Basic boiler-plate code for the model training and driving.

-Achieves MSE on validation of 0.010 after 5 training epochs.
-Model can drive part way round the track, but drives too close to the edge of the road and is unable to recover when it gets stuck at the side of the road.
+Additional images from left/right cameras included in training.

+Lowered learning rate to get model to train properly.

+Prediction of previous model against centre camera gives mean steering angle of 0.012 Against the left camera it gives mean angle of 0.045, right camera -0.033.

+Validation loss = 0.0044 after 8 epochs with camera adjustment angle of 0.1.

+Drives closer to the centre of the road, but gets stuck on the bridge.